 PWB monitors several groundwater monitoring wells in Zone A as part of the CSSWF monitoring program.
 Four PWB wells were also utilized for EMC Site monitoring purposes during the early phases of the investigation; however only two wells, PWB‐1 (well cluster with wells screened in the Upper TSA, Lower TSA, and SGA) and PWB‐2 (two wells screened in the Lower TSA and SGA) were monitored for the EMC Site during full‐scale remediation operation.
-At Upper TSA well PWB‐1(uts), TCE concentrations decreased from the maximum concentration of 49 µg/L (1994) to below the MCL in 2000, and then consistently to non‐detect at the laboratory reporting limit from 2004 to 2015 when the well was removed from the EMC monitoring program with DEQ’s approval.
-In the past few years, TCE has been detected in well PWB‐1(uts), with the most recent detection of 1.21 µg/L in August 2020.
+At Upper TSA well PWB‐1(uts), TCE concentrations decreased from the maximum concentration of 55 µg/L (1992) to below the MCL in 2000, and then consistently to non‐detect at the laboratory reporting limit from 2004 to 2015 when the well was removed from the EMC monitoring program with DEQ’s approval.
+In the past few years, TCE has been detected in well PWB‐1(uts), with the most recent detection of 1.49 µg/L in November 2021.

 PWB well PWB‐1(lts), screened in the Lower TSA, had a maximum TCE concentration of 42 µg/L in 1997; however, concentrations decreased to below the MCL in 1998.
-In the past few years, low‐level TCE concentrations, ranging from 1 µg/L to 2.04 µg/L (Aug.
-2018), have been detected by both PWB and the EMC Site.
-The most recent TCE concentration data available for this well is 1.35 µg/L (Nov.
-2020).
-The low‐level concentrations are less than half of the MCL (5 µg/L) and appear to be generally isolated to PWB‐1(lts), as TCE concentrations in EMC Site wells located closer to the dissolved plume are non‐detect at the laboratory reporting limit (0.2 to 1.0 µg/L).
+In the past few years, low‐level TCE concentrations, ranging from 1 µg/L to 2.45 µg/L (May 2021), have been detected by both PWB and the EMC Site.
+The most recent TCE concentration data available for this well is 2.33 µg/L (Nov.
+2021).
+The low‐level concentrations are less than half of the MCL (5 µg/L) and appear to be generally isolated to PWB‐1(lts).TCE concentrations in EMC Site wells located closer to the dissolved plume are non‐detect at the laboratory reporting limit (0.2 to 1.0 µg/L).
 To evaluate potential reasons for the low‐level concentrations, PWB‐1(lts) well construction was compared to other, similar Lower TSA EMC Site wells [i.e., BOP‐44(dg)].
 Both wells are constructed similarly with schedule 80 polyvinyl chloride well casing and 0.020‐ft slot sized screens installed toward the base of the Lower TSA and the top of CU2.
 However, the bottom of PWB‐1(lts) screen interval is directly on top of the contact between the Lower TSA and the underlying CU2, while BOP‐44(dg) is approximately 2 feet above the contact.
 In addition, a step‐down in drilling casing was utilized during drilling of BOP‐44(dg) to minimize the potential of downward migration of impacted material during drilling from the upper CU1 to the underlying Upper TSA but does not appear to have been conducted at PWB‐1(lts).
 The PWB continues to monitor PWB‐1(lts) and other vicinity wells as part of their groundwater monitoring network.

-Restoration has been achieved in Zone A for the Upper TSA, Lower TSA, and the underlying SGA.
-EMC Site wells that remain in Zone A include one Upper TSA well, BOP‐44(ds), two Lower TSA wells BOP‐44(dg) and EMC‐2(dg), and one SGA well BOP‐44(usg).
+Restoration has been achieved in Zone A for the Upper TSA, Lower TSA, and the underlying SGA throughout the entire Site.
+EMC Site wells that currently remain in Zone A include one Upper TSA well, BOP‐44(ds), two Lower TSA wells BOP‐44(dg) and EMC‐2(dg), and one SGA well BOP‐44(usg).
 PWB continues to monitor several of their wells located in Zone A, including PWB‐1lts, PWB‐1uts, PWB‐1usg, and PWB‐2lts.

 RISK EVALUATION